Learning-Based Video Coding with Joint Deep Compression and Enhancement: Proposed Method

 where $w$ is a weight matrix to represent the dependence degree of $I_E$ on $I_{\alpha}$.
 We utilize three convolutional layers and two residual blocks to extract the saliency of frame and further warp it to $(0,1)$ with a Sigmoid function.

-\textbf{The discriminator.} The two paths of DPEG are co-trained by the generative-adversarial process after weighted fusion.
-The discriminator utilizes four downsampling layers aimed at a larger receptive field.
-Then, it employs the attention mechanism and different pooling strategies to generate two attention maps, $M_{avg}$ and $M_{max}$, and multiplies them with the downsampled frame.
-Finally, it concatenates the obtained frames and judges them after convolutions.
+\textbf{The discriminator.} The two paths of DPEG are co-trained by a generative-adversarial process after the weighted fusion of Equation (\ref{eq:DPEG1}).
+The training of this process involves a discriminator with attention mechanism.
+First, it utilizes four downsampling layers to achieve a larger receptive field.
+Then, it employs attention mechanism and different pooling strategies to generate two attention maps, $M_{avg}$ and $M_{max}$.
+After that, it multiplies the downsampled frame with the two attention maps and concatenates them as an feature map.
+Finally, it judges the obtained feature map after two convolutions with stride 1.
 The $M_{avg}$ and $M_{max}$ are also important in the loss function for training.